 Behavior issues are a common but troubling problem for dog owners, especially since every dog is different, and they don't all respond well to the same training or treatments.
 In the last several years, CBD has become one of the leading forms of alternative therapies for both people and pets.

-Although there are many who are skeptical about its use and the extent of its effectiveness, CBD has been shown be beneficial in helping calm nervous dogs and manage their behavior.
+Although there are many who are skeptical about its use and the extent of its effectiveness, especially in the veterinary world, CBD has been shown be beneficial in helping calm nervous dogs and manage their behavior.
+There is a great deal of research currently being done for all the various uses but the anecdotal evidence is overwhelming.
 Before you give your dog CBD, however, research is vital.

-First and foremost, you should talk with your vet about using CBD for your dog's behavior.
+Your vet is a great place to start looking for answers about your dog's behavior.
+It is important to understand that your vet may be unwilling to discuss or recommend CBD, and with good reason.
+Based on their veterinary medical training, they may not have information on CBD because it currently is not part of the curriculum at any veterinary school, and is not authorized to be prescribed by the veterinary governing bodies in many states.
+Their field of study simply hasn't caught up with the newness of CBD as an option.
 If your vet cannot or will not discuss using CBD for your pup, you may want to find an integrative veterinarian who's experienced in CBD usage for pets.
-The vet can make recommendations on CBD, ensure that the product you get does not have any major health risks for your pet, and specify the correct amount to administer.
+This type of vet may be more willing to make recommendations on CBD, ensure that the product you get does not have any major health risks for your pet like drug interactions, and specify the correct amount to administer.

 Root of the Problem

-While CBD may lower the intensity of your dog's behavior problems, it will not correct any learned behaviors.
+While CBD may lower the intensity of your dog's behavior problems, it will likely not correct any learned behaviors.
 This can only be addressed through proper professional training.
-These unwanted behaviors are not always implicitly taught; many dogs act out because of how they've interpreted certain experiences such as neglect and abuse.
-Although CBD may be a good choice for your dog, you should still consult with a professional trainer to help manage your dog's behavior.
+These unwanted behaviors can be due to lack of training, consistency or them trying to manipulate you!
+Many dogs act out because of how they've interpreted certain experiences such as neglect and abuse or even the absence of experience or learning which is extremely common with adopted pups.
+Although CBD may be a good choice for your dog, you should still consult with a professional trainer/behavioralist to help manage your dog's behavior.
 Doing so will help your pet lead a much happier life.

 If your pup is exhibiting behavior problems such as separation anxiety, aggression, or hyper-activity, CBD may be able to help by providing a measure of balance and calm which will allow them to process and be more accepting of their training lessons.
 CBD is not a substitute for proper training.
-Instead, it should be used as a training tool to help your dog achieve their best behavior.
+Instead, it should be used as a training tool or complement to the other actions to help your dog achieve their best behavior.

 Research is your best strategy when it comes to choosing the best type of CBD for your four-legged companion.